A whole new spin on traditional wood flooring

 A revolutionary engineered flooring product that combines the look and feel of authentic wood with the tenacity of laminate.
-That’s how Mohawk Industries describes its new RevWood and RevWood Plus lines—a pair of collections tailored for consumers who desire the aesthetics real hard- wood offers without the hefty price tag associated with high-end wood or the limitations associated with natural wood products.
+That’s how Mohawk Industries describes its new RevWood and RevWood Plus lines—a pair of collections tailored for consumers who desire the aesthetics real hardwood offers without the hefty price tag associated with high-end wood or the limitations associated with even the most durable wood flooring products.

 In essence, RevWood is billed as a revolutionary wood flooring (hence the “Rev” in “RevWood”) that’s built to withstand the rigors of today’s active households.
 The product, which features a laminate decorative layer bonded to an HDF engineered core, is designed to resist stains, scratches and dents while still rendering a realistic hardwood visual.
 While RevWood does not usher in an entirely new flooring category unto its own, the positioning of the product is intended to challenge typical consumer notions of how they perceive traditional laminate flooring products and engineered hardwood flooring.

 Back in early 2017, Mohawk conducted extensive consumer research—including targeted focus groups and surveys—to determine how shoppers discern the differences between the various hard surface flooring products available today.
 The company also wanted to find out what factors consumers consider when making their final selections.

 “Specifically, we wanted to know what they thought about wood, vinyl and laminate products,” said Angela Duke, director of brand marketing, Mohawk.
 “We learned from consumers that their shopping experience can be very complex and frustrating.
 Our main goal is to make shopping for flooring very easy and simple to understand, and that’s precisely what we’re doing with the launch of RevWood and RevWood Plus.”